 Keep Your Skis Waxed!

-Finally, know that melting snow causes friction so it will slow you down unless your skis are freshly waxed!
+Finally, know that melting snow causes friction, so it will slow you down unless your skis are freshly waxed!

 Have Us Plan Your California Trip

-Did you know we’re also a boutique travel agency that specializes in California vacation planning?
-If you’re looking to plan a trip to California, our California trip planner services are here to help you plan your perfect itinerary.
+Did you know we’re also a boutique travel agency specializing in California vacation planning?
+If you’re planning a trip to California, our California trip planner services can help you create your perfect itinerary

 Photo Credit: Courtesy of Palisades Tahoe